Frequently Asked Questions about Homer, Alaska and Three Moose Kayak Adventures

 Can children come on the trips?

 Children have a wonderful time on our trips.
-If your child is well-behaved, and can walk 3 to 4 miles, they are welcome.
-Children must be at least 12-years old to join our Extended Day Trips with Glacier Trekking.
+If your child is over 5, well-behaved, and can walk 2-3 miles, they are welcome.
 Please contact us with questions or concerns.

 What kind of Kayaks do you use?